Natsume's Book of Friends: Other

 An original video animation (OVA) titled Itsuka Yuki no Hi ni (いつかゆきのひに) was released on February 5, 2014, with the staff and cast of the previous anime seasons returning.
 The BD/DVD consisted of two discs, the second containing a clip of the "Sound Theatre × Natsume Yuujinchou: Tsudoi Ongeki no Shou" musical event which was held on September 28, 2013.

-Separate soundtrack albums for the two seasons were released in Japan by Sony Music on September 24, 2008 and March 18, 2009, respectively.
+Separate soundtrack albums for the two seasons were released in Japan by Sony Music on September 24, 2008, and March 18, 2009, respectively.
 The series opening and closing theme songs were also released by Sony Music.
 As singles, "Issei no Sei" reached a peak rank of 48th on the Oricon singles chart, "Natsu Yūzora" reached 27th, and "Ano Hi Time Machine" reached 38th.
 "Aishiteru" was not released as a single, but instead included on an album called Uta no Hibi by Kourin (also known as Callin').

 A visual novel adaptation of the series, (夏目友人帳 ~葉月の記~, Natsume Yūjin-chō: Hazuki no Shirushi), was announced in December 2024 by Bushiroad Games.
-It is set to be released in Japan for Windows (via Steam) and Nintendo Switch on June 5, 2025.
+It was released in Japan for Windows (via Steam) and Nintendo Switch on June 5, 2025.